 The Group's non-derivative financial liabilities consist of loans and borrowings, bank overdrafts, amounts due to related parties, and trade and other payables.
-The Group determines the classification of its financial liabilities at initial recognition.

 All non-derivative financial liabilities are recognised initially at fair value less any directly attributable transaction costs.
+The Group classifies all its non-derivative financial liabilities as financial liabilities to be carried at amortised cost using effective interest method.